bssoyer/HopfieldNetworkSRP/README.md

 This project implements a Hopfield network using the C programming language.
 It demonstrates the network's ability to function as an associative (content-addressable) memory, capable of recalling a stored pattern when presented with a noisy or incomplete version.
 This example focuses on storing and recalling simple patterns like digital digits on a grid.

 The specific reference pattern for the Hopfield network is the `9` digit encoded on a 7x11 matrix.
-The corresponding distorted pattern is stored again in a 7x11 matrix.
+The corresponding distorted pattern used for testing is also a 7x11 matrix.

 ### Hopfield Networks
 A Hopfield network is a recurrent artificial neural network popularized by John Hopfield.
 Key characteristics include: